 P E T E R T E R E S Z C Z U K

-TABLE BELLS and Push Bell Buttons
+TABLE BELLS and BELL PUSH BUTTONS

-P. Tereszczuk usually marked his art work.
+Tereszczuk usually marked his art work with his full name.

 Following are some of the possible signatures.